getalp/ALFFA_PUBLIC/README.md

  performance results that you should be able to reproduce

 ===============SWAHILI====================================================

+(this swahili ASR system is now available by default in the KALDI trunk when you install Kaldi on your machines)

 In ASR/SWAHILI/ you will find kaldi recipes + ressources - see README file for more details and ASR performance results that you should be able to reproduce - please cite this paper if you publish w